stappersg/vBook/src/install/source/freebsd.md

 ### Starting with a non privileged user

-> Version 0.10 will come with a new start mechanism allowing vSMTP to drop privileges.
+> Version 0.10 will come with a mechanism to drop privileges at vSMTP startup.
 > On current version (0.9) the vsmtp user must have the rights to bind to ports <1024.

 The [kernel] must be updated to support network [ACL].
 Add to these options to the KERNEL file and rebuild it.